washingtonstateuniversity/WSU-Web-Crawler/README.md

 * last_https_scan: date, epoch_millis
 * force_https_scan: integer

+An array of "anchors" found in the scan of a URL is also stored.
+Because Elasticsearch does not have a defined "array" type and we are not searching for this data, it is left out of the defined schema.

 This library uses several of these properties and provides a structure that can be used in the future by other libraries.

 ### Status Code